jqrbp/wemos-web-max30105/README.md

 # wemos-web-max30105
-Data Visualization of max30105 using wemos D1 R1 board
+Data Visualization of max30105 on wemos D1 R1 board
+An HTML page including javascript file for handling the websocket communication data were embedded to the board via ESP8266 SPIFFS plugin.

 Components: